nl en

 Who can apply for a grant?

 This differs from scheme to scheme.
-The grant scheme tells you who can apply for the relevant scheme.
+The grant scheme tells you who can apply.

 Is my project eligible for a grant?

 Do you have a good idea for a project, but not sure which grant scheme best fits its purpose?
 Complete the Grants Guide or check our calendar and sign up for one of our (online) info sessions.
 Already know which scheme suits your project?
-Please send a short draft of your project to the scheme's general email address.
-One of our advisers will be happy to help you think things through.
+You can also request a consultation with one of the subsidy advisors for a specific scheme.
+You can find the subsidy advisors for each scheme on the subsidy page.

 When can I start my project?